guettli/programming-guidelines/README.rst

 Time is too short to run all tests before commit+push
 -----------------------------------------------------
 If the guideline of your team is: "Run all tests before commit+push", then there is something wrong.
 Time is too short to watch tests running!
+Run only the tests of the code you touched (py.test -k my_keyword).

 CI
 --